Bill Clinton: First term (1993–1997)

 After his presidential transition, Clinton was inaugurated as the 42nd president of the United States on January 20, 1993.
 Clinton was physically exhausted at the time, and had an inexperienced staff.
 His high levels of public support dropped in the first few weeks, as he made a series of mistakes.
 His first choice for attorney general had not paid her taxes on babysitters and was forced to withdraw.
 The second appointee also withdrew for the same reason.
 Clinton had repeatedly promised to encourage gays in the military service, despite what he knew to be the strong opposition of the military leadership.
-He tried anyway, and was publicly opposed by the top generals, and forced by Congress to a compromise position of "Don't ask, don't tell" whereby gays could serve if and only if they kept it secret.
+He tried anyway, and was publicly opposed by the top generals, and forced by Congress to a compromise position of "Don't ask, don't tell" whereby homosexuals could serve if and only if they kept it secret.
 He devised a $16-billion stimulus package primarily to aid inner-city programs desired by liberals, but it was defeated by a Republican filibuster in the Senate.
 His popularity at the 100 day mark of his term was the lowest of any president at that point.

 Public opinion did support one liberal program, and Clinton signed the Family and Medical Leave Act of 1993, which required large employers to allow employees to take unpaid leave for pregnancy or a serious medical condition.
 This action had bipartisan support, and was popular with the public.

 Two days after taking office, on January 22, 1993—the 20th anniversary of the U.S. Supreme Court decision in Roe v.
 Wade—Clinton reversed restrictions on domestic and international family planning programs that had been imposed by Reagan and Bush.
 Clinton said abortion should be kept "safe, legal, and rare"—a slogan that had been suggested by political scientist Samuel L. Popkin and first used by Clinton in December 1991, while campaigning.
 During the eight years of the Clinton administration, the abortion rate declined by 18 percent.

 On February 15, 1993, Clinton made his first address to the nation, announcing his plan to raise taxes to close a budget deficit.
 Two days later, in a nationally televised address to a joint session of Congress, Clinton unveiled his economic plan.
 The plan focused on reducing the deficit rather than on cutting taxes for the middle class, which had been high on his campaign agenda.
 Clinton's advisers pressured him to raise taxes, based on the theory that a smaller federal budget deficit would reduce bond interest rates.

 President Clinton's attorney general Janet Reno authorized the FBI's use of armored vehicles to deploy tear gas into the buildings of the Branch Davidian community near Waco, Texas, in hopes of ending a 51 day siege.
 During the operation on April 19, 1993, the buildings caught fire and 75 of the residents died, including 24 children.
 The raid had originally been planned by the Bush administration; Clinton had played no role.